 This is the snack of a lifetime, all the savory cravings the human spirit desires spiraled into a crispy, cheesy, doughy, meaty package.
-It’s filled with the flavors we’ve come to adore: fontina cheese, pepperoni, chile flakes, garlic and oregano.
-With cold beer, this will be your new favorite when watching the game.
+It’s filled with the flavors we’ve come to adore: fontina cheese, Pepperoni, chile flakes, garlic, and oregano.
+With a cold beer, this will be your new favorite when watching the game.
 With a glass of wine, it could be a seductive late-night snack.

 Remove the dough from the fridge at least 2 hours before you want to bake so it has time to warm up.

 Preheat the oven to 400 degrees.
 Line a baking sheet with parchment or a silicone mat.

 Lightly flour the counter and gently knead the dough into a ball.
 Roll the dough about 1/8-inch thick, shaping it into a long, thin rectangle.

 Mix the oil and garlic in a small bowl and brush over the surface.
 Sprinkle the oregano and crushed red pepper on top.
 Lay the Pepperoni slices over the surface, overlapping so they fit and leaving a small margin on all edges.
 Sprinkle the cheese on top of the pepperoni.
 Tightly roll up the dough into a log, enclosing the filling.

 Carefully transfer the log to the prepared baking sheet, placing it seam-side down and curving into a slight spiral shape.
 Leave enough room in the spiral for the bread to puff up.
 Pinch and tuck the ends under to close securely.
 Brush the roll with egg wash.
 Sprinkle the fennel seeds on top.
 Bake until the crust is golden brown, about 25 minutes.
 Let rest about 10 minutes before you cut into it, though the temptation to break into it immediately will be understandably strong.